-The roots in this case were understood by the followers of Christ not to be rarefied teachings, but to be consequences of a fact.
+The roots, in this case, were understood by the followers of Christ not to be rarefied teachings, but to be consequences of a fact.
 Christianity stands or falls on the truth of an empirical fact.
 All later magisterial and theological elaborations arise from that fact, harken back to that fact, and point tirelessly towards that fact; without it they become empty puffs of air.
 “If Christ has not been raised, then our preaching is in vain and your faith is in vain,” as St. Paul bluntly put it.
 (1 Cor.
 15,14) But what exactly does this mean?

 Once you had overcome initial doubt – maybe walking around them a time or two, pinching their flesh and checking their breath – you would hardly be inclined to utter abstractions or engage in metaphysical speculations.
-You would feel that something had just changed forever in your life.
-And you would be unable to refrain from telling everyone about what you had just experienced.
+You would feel instead that something had just changed forever in your life.
+Furthermore, you would be unable to refrain from telling everyone about what you had just experienced.
 The most dreaded bogeyman of all – death – would have just been delivered a dramatic setback, and a universe of once fixed and fated meanings would have been turned upside down.

 Now that was the first experience of the content of Christian witness – a witness to the death and resurrection of a man known and loved by many.
 And it was an ignominious and unmistakable death, as definitive as the crushing of a bug under the sole of your shoe.
 It had been witnessed and bewailed by a multitude of spectators, only to be abruptly reversed and transcended before their very eyes.

 What was witnessed here was the intrusion of a higher Life into this world of inevitable death.
 But this was no mere “spiritual” renewal, no mere emancipation of a rarefied spirit from the prison of the dark world of matter.
 Instead, this was an emphatic and bodily reboot: molecules and cells called into a new order of being.
-Millions have preferred being tortured, or even killed, rather than denying witness to this improbable event.
+Countless Christians have preferred being tortured, or even killed, rather than denying witness to this massively improbable event.
 Nothing like this had happened since the first “Let there be light!” of Genesis.